 About Batman Park Kindergarten

 Batman Park Kindergarten has been an important part of the Northcote community for generations.
 The kindergarten is ideally located within the local community park and is easily accessible by tram, bus and train.
-As a two-room kindergarten, we are one of a diminishing number of kindergartens who continue to offer both three-year-old and four-year-old programs.
+As a two-room kindergarten, we are one of a diminishing number of kindergartens who continue to offer both three and four year old programs.

-We offer both three-year-old prekindergarten and funded four-year-old sessions, providing a nurturing and stimulating environment that gives children and families a positive first experience of education.
+We offer funded three and four year old kindergarten sessions, providing a nurturing and stimulating environment that gives children and families a positive first experience of education.
 Our kindergarten is managed by parents in an elected Committee of Management.

 The Batman Park Free Kindergarten Association was established in 1945 — the culmination of years of effort by members of the local community.
 Led by President, Mrs G. Turner, and Secretary, Mrs M. Hamilton, the association began fundraising for the kindergarten’s construction, and succeeded in raising over £4000.